bloominstituteoftechnology/Server-Testing-Mini/README.md

   * mongoose
   * mocha
   * chai-http
-  * morgan --> this is new we'll chat about it.
+  * morgan --> this is new, we'll chat about it.
   * sinon

 ## Step 2.
 Project Initialization Round II